chrisspiegl/DigitalOceanStreak/README.md

 # DigitalOceanStreak

-DigitalOcean is an awesome hoster.
-This little script/site shows the longest interval they have been up without any problems (reported on their status site).
+[DigitalOcean](https://www.digitalocean.com/?refcode=9822b155cd67) is an awesome hoster.
+This little script/site shows the longest interval they have been up without any problems (reported on their [status site](http://www.digitaloceanstatus.com/)).

+# Caution (Beta / Experimental)

+This software is experimental and at best a little script to play with.
+It is not recommended to base anything on this.

 # Installation